-NO RISK

-Colorado has comprehensive nondiscrimination laws and protections, making it an appealing state for top LGBTQ+ talent.

-Marketing Risk

-NO RISK

-There's no risk in marketing to the LGBTQ+ community in Colorado.

-Future Risk

-LOW RISK While some discriminatory bills are filed every session, state lawmakers appear to have little appetite for advancing discriminatory legislation, and statewide nondiscrimination protections are in place.
-The risk of a future negative event is low.

-Current Legal Status of LGBTQ+ People in Colorado Legal status of the Lesbian, Gay and Bisexual Community The Colorado Anti-Discrimination Act (CADA) protects residents from discrimination on the basis of sexual orientation and gender identity.
+Legal status of the Lesbian, Gay and Bisexual Community

+The Colorado Anti-Discrimination Act (CADA) protects residents from discrimination on the basis of sexual orientation and gender identity.

 State employees are protected from discrimination on the basis of sexual orientation and gender identity under the Sexual Orientation Employment Discrimination Act.

 Youth in foster care, excluding those in the custody of the division of youth services or a state mental hospital, are protected by law from discrimination on the basis of sexual orientation and gender identity.

 Second parent adoption is permitted, and there is no requirement of marriage or civil union.
-Step-parent adoption is also permitted for samesex spouses or partners who are married or in a civil union.
+Step-parent adoption is also permitted for same-sex spouses or partners who are married or in a civil union.
 The primary difference between a second-parent and step-parent adoption in Colorado is that the petitioning parent does not have to be in a legal relationship with the child's legal parent for a second parent adoption, but in a step-parent adoption the petitioning parent must be in a marriage or civil union with the legal parent.

 Both parents can be represented on a birth certificate as long as they are married.
 A convicted sexual crime involving penetration carries an additional penalty if the assailant knew they were HIV positive and ended up transmitting the virus during the encounter.

 Conversion therapy for persons under the age of 18 has been prohibited in Colorado since 2019.
 The ban covers health professionals, exempting church officials.
-April 2023, Jaded Polis signed a series of laws making Colorado a safe haven state for the LGBTQ+ pollution and specifically for transgender inclusive healthcare.
+In April 2023, Jared Polis signed a series of laws making Colorado a safe haven state for the LGBTQ+ population, and specifically for transgender inclusive healthcare.

-Legal Status of the Transgender Community Starting in 2020, applicants can change gender markers on birth certificates and driver's licenses simply by filling out a form, though minors still need signatures from parents and healthcare providers.
+Legal Status of the Transgender Community

+Starting in 2020, applicants can change gender markers on birth certificates and driver's licenses simply by filling out a form, though minors still need signatures from parents and healthcare providers.
 Name changes require a court order.

 Transgender services are specifically included in Colorado's Medicaid program (Health First Colorado).
 Both hormone treatment and surgery are covered.

 As of April 1, 2019 insurance companies in Colorado are not permitted to exclude transgender care where such care is medically necessary (in accordance with generally accepted professional standards of care).

 Transgender people in Colorado are permitted to use 'gender-segregated facilities' that are consistent with their gender identity.
 Gender-segregated facilities include restrooms, lockers rooms, dressing rooms, and dormitories.